One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: Introduction

 Existing localization agents \cite{ma2025toolintegratedreinforcementlearningrepo,chen-etal-2025-locagent,SWESwiss2025} typically rely on multiple tools, including \texttt{SearchClass}, \texttt{SearchMethods}, and \texttt{GetImports}.
-Although effective to some extent, these tools considers high-level abstractions (classes, function, etc) of programming languages, which do not reflect how code actually executes.
+Although effective to some extent, these tools consider high-level abstractions (classes, functions, etc) of programming languages, which do not reflect how code actually executes.
 High-level abstractions, such as classes or inheritance, disappear after compilation, leaving only sequential execution and \texttt{jump} operations.
-Since modern LLMs already excel at modeling sequential dependencies, we focus on enhancing their ability to \texttt{jump} across the repository—that is, to follow and inspect the source definition of symbols as they appear in execution.
+Since modern LLMs already excel at capturing sequential dependencies, we focus on enhancing their ability to \texttt{jump} across the repository—that is, to follow and inspect the source definition of symbols as they appear in execution.
 To this end, we introduce a single, structurally grounded tool: \texttt{jump}, which retrieves the precise definition of a given symbol.
 Our agent invokes this single tool to navigate in the repository, as depicted in Fig.~\ref{fig:agent_pipeline}.
 Details of this tool are provided in Sec.~\ref{sec:tool_definition}.

-Our main contributions are threefold: (1) We propose the first repo-level localization agent trained on reinforcement learning directly from the pretrained model, regardless of distillation from a closed-source model.
-(2) We design a repository-navigation agent that operates by performing realistic \texttt{jump} operations aligned with actual execution semantics.
+Our main contributions are threefold: (1) We propose the first repo-level localization agent trained using reinforcement learning directly from the pretrained model, without relying on distillation from a closed-source model.
+(2) We design a repository navigation agent that operates by performing realistic \texttt{jump} operations aligned with actual execution semantics.
 (3) We demonstrate that one unified tool significantly improves efficiency and controllability compared to multi-tool pipelines.